 Consolidating your debt enables you to pay off all your existing repayments – be that a bank overdraft, store card, payday loan or anything else – by taking out one, singular debt consolidation loan.
 That way, you only have one monthly repayment to worry about, which is both more manageable and less likely to be forgotten about.

 If the interest rates on your repayments are particularly high, or you’re struggling with monthly repayments because of how short your current loan’s credit agreement terms are, then consolidating your debt with one loan over a different period (and with lower interest rates) could help.
-However, it is important to remember that the longer the term of the loan the more interest you will pay.
+However, it is important to check the interest rate and remember that the longer the term of the loan the more interest you will pay.

-What’s more, having a bad credit score won’t automatically rule you out from being able to take out a loan to consolidate debt, however, your individual circumstances might affect the APR offered for your loan, as well as its terms.
+What’s more, having a bad credit score won’t automatically rule you out from being able to take out a loan to consolidate debt, however, your individual circumstances might affect the APR offered for your loan.

 3. Keep Your Credit Utilisation Low if Possible